datacyclist/measurements/README.md

 # measurements

-Create graphs and statistics from my home's consumption of gas, water and power -- later also for solar power generation.
+Create graphs and statistics from my home's consumption of gas, water and power -- later also for solar power generation and for A/C (planned 2021).

 ## manual readings

-Yes, it still uses the google spreadsheet where I enter my daily consumption data manually.
+~Yes, it still uses the google spreadsheet where I enter my daily consumption data manually.~ Data is entered into a csv file manually.
 Automation of meter readings is in progress.

 ## automatic readings